Paying Insurance Premiums with a Credit or Debit Card – Risky

 Thinking about buying some insurance and want to pay monthly with your debit or credit card?
-Sorry to say, we do not recommend it.
-Sure, you can pay for insurance on a monthly basis, but this is not the advisable method to do so with life or health insurance.
+Sorry to say, we advise against.
+Sure, you can pay for insurance on a monthly basis, but this is not the best method to do so with health or life insurance.

 Before we get more into the meat of this article, please realize that no offense to your financial strategy is intended.
 As an agency who has served many people for over 20 years, we have the data and years of experience to support our opinion.

-As we are an health and life insurance agency, it is our job to ensure financial security for you and your family.
-It is not exposing your to unintended lapses of insurance.
-This, of course is a concern if you ultimately want peace of mind, right?
+As a health and life insurance agency, it is our job to ensure financial security for you and your family.
+Avoiding exposure to unintended lapses of insurance is the goal and of course this is a concern if you ultimately want peace of mind, right?

-We never want our clients to accidently lose their valuable protection especially.
-Imagine being in the hospital or passing away not realizing the insurance company was unable to receive it montly payment.
+We never want our clients to accidently lose their valuable protection.
+Imagine being in the hospital or passing away not realizing the insurance company was unable to receive your monthly payment.

-Talking to people age 50-85 five days a week, I occasionally encounter many who wonder why insurance companies do not like credit or debit (checking) cards.
-This includes those of you who like to use your Direct Express card issued by the Social Security Administration.
+Talking to people age 40-90 five days a week, I occasionally encounter who have asked me why insurance companies do not like credit or debit (checking) cards.
+This also includes those of you who like to use your Direct Express card issued by the Social Security Administration as.

 First, it costs them money to accept a credit/debit card.
-The premiums they charge are quoted on a cash basis, not credit.
+The premiums they charge you are given on a cash basis, not credit.

 The card company charges the insurance company a percentage of your premium for each transaction.
 Yes, even on your checking/debit card, a fee will be charged to the insurance company.
-As a result, in order to obtain the full premium owed for the protection and benefits of the policy, they will often charge you a higher premium for accepting your card.
 Please understand, the vast majority of seniors pay their life and health insurance with a monthly, automatic bank draft directly from their savings or checking account.
 This bypasses the debit/credit card fees, period.
 This is the safest and most reliable way to pay your monthly insurance bill.
-Many insurance companies will refuse a credit card/debit card entirely.

 We understand that some of you like to handle your bill payments with your card.
 I often do it myself, so I “get it.”
 The problem remains, while we can be cautious with our cards…card fraud can happen anywhere, from the grocery store, a local restaurant or even an unsecured, online transaction.
 My favorite spot (said in sarcasm) is at a gasoline pump.
 More on this in a bit.